ipfs-cluster/ipfs-cluster/README.md

 `ipfs-cluster` is a tool which groups a number of IPFS nodes together, allowing to collectively perform operations such as pinning.

-In order to do so `ipfs-cluster` nodes use a libp2p-based consensus algorithm (currently Raft) to agree on a log of operations and build a consistent state across the cluster.
+In order to do so IPFS Cluster server nodes use a libp2p-based consensus algorithm (currently Raft) to agree on a log of operations and build a consistent state across the cluster.
 The state represents which objects should be pinned by which nodes.

-Additionally, `ipfs-cluster` nodes act as a proxy/wrapper to the IPFS API, so an IPFS cluster can be used as a regular node.
+Additionally, server nodes act as a proxy/wrapper to the IPFS API, so they can be used as a regular node, with the difference that pin requests are handled by the Cluster.

-`ipfs-cluster` provides a Go API, an equivalent HTTP API (in a RESTful fashion) and a command-line interface tool (`ipfs-cluster-ctl`) which plugs directly into it.
+IPFS Cluster provides a server application (`ipfscluster-server`), a Go API, a HTTP API and a command-line tool (`ipfscluster`).

+Current functionality only allows pinning in all cluster members, but more strategies (like setting a replication factor for each pin) will be developed.

 ## Table of Contents